nopnop2002/esp-idf-irSend/README.md

 #warning "The legacy RMT driver is deprecated, please use driver/rmt_tx.h and/or driver/rmt_rx.h"
 ```
 This is because the specifications of the RMT driver have changed significantly with esp-idf v5.
-Presumably, esp-idf v5.1 will completely obsolete the legacy RMT driver.

 # How to get IR code.